zcabbub/tokenomics/price discovery mechanism.md

 The idea is to show that the price discovery is more efficient using tokenization.
-Another way to state is how asset tokenization (digitalisation) influences price discovery and provides liquidity.
+Another way to state is how asset tokenization (digitalisation) enhances price discovery through very low transaction cost and liquidity.

 *efficiency*: more value-related information is incorporated into the transaction price